Explore Our Articles

 The Tashi Lapcha La Pass (5,755m) is one of Nepal’s most formidable and spiritually resonant high-altitude crossings, linking the secluded Rolwaling Valley with the legendary Khumbu region—home of Everest.
 This pass is a true test of endurance and alpine skill, requiring trekkers to navigate glaciers, icefalls, and crevasse-laced terrain using fixed ropes, crampons, and ice axes.
 It’s a fully camping-based expedition, with no settlements beyond Na Village, making it a journey of self-reliance and deep immersion.

-The route begins in the mystical Rolwaling Valley, often called the “hidden gorge,” where ancient Sherpa legends and the towering presence of Mt.
+The route begins in the mystical Rolwaling Valley, often referred to as the “hidden gorge,” where ancient Sherpa legends and the towering presence of Mt.
 Gaurishankar (7,134m) set the tone.
 Trekkers ascend past the shimmering Tsho Rolpa Lake, traverse the Trakarding and Drolambu Glaciers, and finally cross the icy threshold of Tashi Lapcha into the Khumbu, descending toward Thame and Namche Bazaar.

 • Difficulty: Highly technical; fixed ropes, glacier travel, and crevasse navigation